 - General services (customer support, ushering, cashiering)

-- Fiscal administration (payroll, accounts payable/receivable, medical/dental billing)
+- Fiscal administration (costing/budgeting, accounts payable/receivable, medical/dental billing)

 - Data processing (data entry, transcription)